The Many Different Types of Liquor

 Fermentation creates both ethyl alcohol and methanol.
 Proper distillation removes methanol.

-Probably the best-known distilled spirit, whiskey (or “whisky” in Japan, Scotland, Canada, and several other countries) is fermented with a variety of grains, including corn, rye, barley, and wheat.
+Probably the most well-known distilled spirit, whiskey (or “whisky” in Japan, Scotland, Canada, and several other countries) is fermented with a variety of grains, including corn, rye, barley, and wheat.
 The used grain may be “malted,” meaning it has soaked in water to cause it to germinate, and then the process is halted by drying the grain with hot air.
 Malting makes the grain more amenable to fermentation and adds subtle flavor to the resulting wort.

 “Finished” whiskey can be aged in a combination of barrels, including barrels previously used for bourbon or wines like port or sherry.
 Fine whisky can be aged from 12 to 20 years, and some distillers have kept select whisky in barrels for up to 50 years.